 Figure ??.
 Childs mean density plots.

 At BRAP, four plots had increases in density between all three visits.
-One plot stayed constant across visits and the remaining plots decreased between each visit.
+One plot stayed constant across visits and the remaining (number) plots decreased between each visit.

-At Childs only one plot had a higher density than when it was first surveyed. he remaining plots decreased in density.
+At Childs only one plot had a higher density than when it was first surveyed.
+The remaining (number) plots decreased in density.
 However, densities were higher at Childs that at BRAP.

 Seedling sizes

+Write a short paragraph describing the results in these three tables.